Last updated: May 4, 2026

 How to Start a Food Truck in Rhode Island (Step by Step)

-Register an LLC with the Rhode Island Department of State for $150 online at sos.ri.gov/divisions/business-services.
-Annual report: $50 (plus $2.50 online), due September 1 – November 1 each year.
-Get a free EIN at irs.gov.
+Register an LLC with the Rhode Island Department of State for $150 at sos.ri.gov.
+Annual report: $50 (+ $2.50 online), filed September 1-November 1.
+Obtain a free EIN from the IRS and open a business bank account.

 Rhode Island requires all mobile food establishments to base their operations at a licensed commissary kitchen.
-A commissary is a licensed food facility used for food preparation, storage, equipment cleaning, and waste disposal.
-You must provide a signed commissary agreement when applying to RIDOH.
+A commissary is a RIDOH-licensed food facility used for food preparation, storage, equipment cleaning, and waste disposal that your truck cannot perform on the road.
+You must provide a signed commissary agreement when applying to RIDOH for your food service license.

-- The commissary must be a RIDOH-licensed food establishment
+- The commissary must hold an active RIDOH food establishment license

-- You cannot store or prep food at a personal residence – a licensed facility is required
+- You cannot use a personal residence as a commissary

 Step 3: Obtain Your RIDOH Mobile Food Service License

-- Commissary agreement from your licensed commissary kitchen
+- Signed commissary agreement from your licensed commissary kitchen

-- Menu and description of food to be prepared and served
+- Menu with a complete list of food items to be prepared and served

-- Vehicle/trailer details and layout of food preparation areas
+- Vehicle details, layout diagram of food preparation areas, equipment specifications

 RIDOH will conduct a physical inspection of your food truck before issuing the license.
-This inspection verifies proper equipment, temperature controls, handwashing facilities, and sanitation standards.
+The inspection verifies equipment calibration (temperature controls for hot and cold holding), adequate handwashing facilities, proper food storage, and sanitation standards consistent with the Rhode Island food code.
+Budget several weeks for inspection scheduling.

-Step 4: Pass the State Fire Marshal Inspection
+Step 4: Pass the State Fire Marshal Mobile Food Establishment Inspection

-All Rhode Island mobile food establishments must pass an inspection by the RI State Fire Marshal’s Office and receive an MFE Inspection Certificate.
-Rhode Island fire code specifically requires food trucks operating with propane (LPG) and an electrical system to be equipped with a Propane/LPG Gas Alarm.
-Have this installed before scheduling your inspection.
+All Rhode Island mobile food establishments must obtain an MFE Inspection Certificate from the RI State Fire Marshal’s Office before the DBR will issue a state registration.
+Rhode Island fire code requires that any food truck operating with both propane (LPG) and an electrical system must have a Propane/LPG Gas Alarm installed before the inspection.
+Have the alarm installed and operational before scheduling your Fire Marshal appointment — inspectors will not certify a truck without the alarm if the truck uses propane.

-Step 5: Register with the Department of Business Regulation
+Step 5: Register with the RI Department of Business Regulation

-With your RIDOH license, Fire Marshal certificate, and Retail Sales Permit in hand, register your Mobile Food Establishment through the RI e-Permitting Portal managed by the Department of Business Regulation (DBR).
-Access the portal at dbr.ri.gov.
-The DBR registration is state-level and required before you apply for any municipal operating permit.
+With your RIDOH Mobile Food Service License, Fire Marshal MFE Inspection Certificate, and Retail Sales Permit in hand, register your Mobile Food Establishment through the RI e-Permitting Portal managed by the Department of Business Regulation (DBR) at dbr.ri.gov.
+This DBR registration is the state-level authorization for your mobile food establishment.
+No municipality in Rhode Island will issue a local operating permit without proof of your DBR MFE registration.

 Step 6: Obtain Municipal Operating Permits